rtwnt/spam-lists/README.rst

     >>> SPAMHAUS_DBL.any_match(urls_to_test)
     True

-Filtering recognized spam urls out of a sequence of values returns a generator object that yields the spam urls:
+Filtering recognized spam URLs out of a sequence of values returns a generator object that yields the spam URLs:

 .. code:: python